222 N. 2nd Street

 Welcome to St. Luke's Clinic – General Surgery.
 Dr. Jason A. Kemp specializes in advanced laparoscopic surgery, and is committed to excellence in surgical care.

-Dr. Kemp specializes in a variety of advanced laparoscopic surgical procedures, including:
+Dr. Kemp specializes in a variety of advanced laparoscopic surgical procedures, including a variety of bariatric and general surgical procedures:

 - Anti-reflux surgery